anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

     - Demands very low latency (<<1ms) and high reliability.
     - Trustworthiness needs to be guaranteed, which are usually associated to performance, security and resource efficiency/cost and subsequently productivity
-    - Processing cabaility of massive volumes of data.
+    - Processing capability of massive volumes of data.

 Analysis
 --------